 Afro Celt Sound System, 2005

-It's been ten years now since Afro Celt Sound System began their journey, pioneering an expressive musical path that fused world music and electronica.
+In 2005 Afro Celt Sound System began their journey, pioneering an expressive musical path that fused world music and electronica.
 With each of their albums, they've delved deeper into sound and into themselves.
-In that decade their four albums and a remix collection have sold a staggering 1.2 million albums and contributed to the soundtrack of the Oscar-nominated Hotel Rwanda.
+From 2005 - 2015 their four albums and a remix collection have sold a staggering 1.2 million albums and contributed to the soundtrack of the Oscar-nominated Hotel Rwanda.

 "The way we make music is by presenting an organic whole out of millions of minute parts," says Simon Emmerson.
 "We're very proud of this record."
 It has, he observes, "more of a live feel.
 That gives the sound a lot more air and openness, and we programme around that.
 There's as much drum programming as on the other albums, but it's more sympathetic to what we're playing."